DevOps-In-Motion/DevOps/multitenant-k8s/READMD.md

 - **OpenAPI documentation and pluggable frontends**

 ## Architecture

+The cloud based architecture is HA with a DR strategy that uses HA proxy.
+The security is held in place using secrets manager, STS, and iam user automation using existing roles for each tenant's services across namespace.

 The core platform services are organized in `go-services/` and defined via protocol buffers.
 Current microservices include: